Luigi Cavalieri - Full-stack Developer

 There is only one last thing left to fix, a click propagation issue.
 I'll explain.

 Have you tried to click on the red area of the sidebar?
-Well, as you can notice the click event propagates up to the wrapping <div>, causing the sidebar to close when it shouldn't.
+Well, as you can notice, because of event bubbling, the click event propagates up to the wrapping <div>, causing the sidebar to close when it shouldn't.

 The solution is to stop the clicks from propagating beyond the <aside> element by calling the event.stopPropagation() method, like so: